LeoIta/Angular/src/documentation/routing.md

 **Please note** that the path for `http://localhost:4200/about` is `'about'` and not `'/about'` or `'\about'` or the app will not display any view.

-Now changing URL manually, we can see that:
+Now changing URL manually, you can see that:

 - `http://localhost:4200` or `http://localhost:4200/` will show only `HomeComponent`
 - `http://localhost:4200/about`will show only `AboutComponent`
 - `http://localhost:4200/contacts`will show only `ContactsComponent`

-The problem is that every time we change manually the URL, the page is reloaded, but it is not the aim of using routing.
+The problem is that every time you change manually the URL, the page is reloaded, but it is not the aim of using routing.
 Let's see how to redirect to a new view (new virtual page) without reloading the page.

 ## How to redirect to a new view (new virtual page)

 To redirect to another view you can use:

 1. [links](#redirect-to-a-new-view-using-links) => you have to replace `href` with `routerLink`, as href will redirect to the requested view, but it will reload the page, that is not what you want to achieve with routing
-2. methods => called in buttons, after click event, will use the `Router`.
+2. [methods](#redirect-to-a-new-view-using-methods) => called in buttons, after click event, will use the `Router`.

 ### Redirect to a new view using links